| Title: | Estimates OIPP and OIZTNB Regression Models |

 The function extracts the log-likelihoods and number of parameters from the two models.
 It then calculates the LRT statistic:

-are the log-likelihoods of the simpler and
+where and are the log-likelihoods of the simpler and

 more complex models, respectively.
 The degrees of freedom for the test are